-The Audit Committee held two meetings during the Year to consider the audited consolidated financial statements for the year ended 31 December 2018 and the unaudited consolidated financial statements for the six months ended 30 June 2019, to review with the management of the Company, the accounting principles and practices adopted by the Group, to review the effectiveness of the internal audit function, internal control and risk management systems of the Company.
+The Audit Committee held three meetings during the Year to consider the audited and unaudited consolidated financial statements for the year ended 31 December 2019 and the unaudited consolidated financial statements for the six months ended 30 June 2020, to review with the management of the Company, the accounting principles and practices adopted by the Group, to review the effectiveness of the internal audit function, internal control and risk management systems of the Company.
 The attendance records of the Audit Committee meetings are as follow:

 Members Attendance

 AUDIT COMMITTEE

-Mr. Wong Sze Lok (Chairman) 2/2
+Mr. Wong Sze Lok (Chairman) 3/3

-Mr. Hui Pui Wai Kimber 2/2
+Mr. Hui Pui Wai Kimber 3/3

-Mr. Liu Chaodong 2/2
+Mr. Liu Chaodong 3/3